 If you had a magic wand, what one thing would you change in the banking and/or FinTech sector?

 Alohomora!
 I want to open doors for innovation in the banking industry in an effort to make it entirely digital.
 Digitization of banking is the future and I’m excited to be a part of the process.

 What is your message for the larger players in the Finance industry?

 I believe that larger players in the finance industry should embrace the fintech revolution.
 Fintech is emerging because consumers want a digital banking experience.
-If larger players don’t adopt fintech innovation soon, they will lose their customer base and be behind.
+If larger players don’t adopt fintech innovation soon, they will lose their customer base and fall behind.
 I believe they should be setting an example for small and mid size financial institutions by joining the fintech revolution.

 What phone are you carrying and why?